 Hebron - Chester is a very small town located in the state of Nebraska.
 With a population of 2,280 people and just one neighborhood, Hebron - Chester is the 106th largest community in Nebraska.
-Hebron - Chester has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Hebron - Chester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Hebron - Chester is generally considered to be a blue-collar town.
-35.20% of the Hebron - Chester workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hebron - Chester, you'll notice that it is more blue-collar than most other communities in America.
+35.20% of Hebron - Chester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hebron - Chester is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Hebron - Chester who work in office and administrative support (10.67%), management occupations (9.47%), and sales jobs (7.57%).

 Because of many things, Hebron - Chester is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Hebron - Chester really has some of the features that families look for when choosing a good community to raise children.
 Is Hebron - Chester perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.